If someone works at night, there are rules covering the hours they work.

 - include the period between midnight and 5am

 Staff who regularly work for at least 3 hours during this period are night workers.
-Workers may also be a night workers if:
+Staff may also be night workers if:

 - there’s a collective agreement (between the employer and the workers or their representatives) that states what counts as night work